AdvanceMint works to advance plant science and invest in mint farmers and their communities to ensure their crop thrives for generations.

-As the world’s biggest veterinary health group and maker of many pet foods, we know how much animals both big and small are loved across the world.
+As the world’s biggest veterinary health group and the maker of many pet foods, we know how much animals — both big and small — are loved across the world.

-As you’ve no doubt seen on television commercials or in magazines, animals are featured in some 20 percent of all ads.
-Unfortunately, a full 90 percent of the most popular animals that appear in ads are either endangered or on their way there.
-Majestic creatures like rhinos, tigers and snow leopards are threatened by issues like climate change, illegal trafficking and shrinking habitats, all of which will require serious efforts to counteract.
+As you’ve no doubt seen on television commercials or in magazines, animals star in nearly 20% of all ads.
+Unfortunately, a full 90% of the most popular animals that appear in ads are either endangered or on their way there.
+Majestic creatures like rhinos, tigers and snow leopards are threatened by climate change, illegal trafficking and shrinking habitats, and these issues require serious efforts to counteract.

-Our love of animals drove us to come up with a solution to that issue.
-That’s why we announced the Lion’s Share, in June 2018, at the Cannes Lions International Festival of Creativity.
-Along with the United Nations Development Programme (UNDP) and FINCH production company, we’re leading the charge to improve wildlife conservation and calling on companies (Mars included!) to use some of the money spent on ads featuring animals to protect them as well.
-Because we know that the world we want tomorrow starts with how we do business today.
+Our love of animals drove us to come up with a creative solution that makes a powerful difference.
+We announced the Lion’s Share in June 2018, at the Cannes Lions International Festival of Creativity.
+Along with the United Nations Development Programme and FINCH production company, we are leading the charge to improve wildlife conservation.

 "Wildlife and their habitats are in crisis right now.
 We’re losing species at an unprecedented rate, estimated to be 1,000 times the natural extinction rate.” — Achim Steiner, UNDP Administrator